O-X-L/ansible-opnsense/docs/source/modules/ipsec.rst

     "version","string","false","ike","vers, v","One of: 'ike', 'ikev1', 'ikev2'; IKE major version to use for connection.
 1 uses IKEv1 aka ISAKMP, 2 uses IKEv2.
 A connection using IKEv1+IKEv2 accepts both IKEv1 and IKEv2 as a responder and initiates the connection actively with IKEv2"
     "mobike","boolean","false","true","mob","Enables MOBIKE on IKEv2 connections.
 MOBIKE is enabled by default on IKEv2 connections and allows mobility of clients and multi-homing on servers by migrating active IPsec tunnels.
 Usually keeping MOBIKE enabled is unproblematic, as it is not used if the peer does not indicate support for it.
 However, due to the design of MOBIKE, IKEv2 always floats to UDP port 4500 starting from the second exchange.
 Some implementations don’t like this behavior, hence it can be disabled"
     "encapsulation","boolean","false","false","udp_encapsulation, encap","To enforce UDP encapsulation of ESP packets, the IKE daemon can manipulate the NAT detection payloads.
 This makes the peer believe that a NAT situation exist on the transmission path, forcing it to encapsulate ESP packets in UDP.
 Usually this is not required but it can help to work around connectivity issues with too restrictive intermediary firewalls that block ESP packets"
-    "reauth_seconds","integer","false","\-","reauth, reauth_sec, reauth_time","	Time to schedule IKE reauthentication.
+    "reauth_seconds","integer","false","\-","reauth, reauth_sec, reauth_time","Time to schedule IKE reauthentication.
 IKE reauthentication recreates the IKE/ISAKMP SA from scratch and re-evaluates the credentials.
 In asymmetric configurations (with EAP or configuration payloads) it might not be possible to actively reauthenticate as responder.
 The IKEv2 reauthentication lifetime negotiation can instruct the client to perform reauthentication.
 Reauthentication is disabled by default (0).
 Enabling it usually may lead to small connection interruptions as strongSwan uses a break-before-make policy with IKEv2 by default"
     "rekey_seconds","integer","false","\-","rekey, rekey_sec, rekey_time","IKE rekeying refreshes key material using a Diffie-Hellman key exchange, but does not re-check associated credentials.
 It is supported with IKEv2 only.
 IKEv1 performs a reauthentication procedure instead.
 With the default value, IKE rekeying is scheduled every 4 hours minus the configured rand_time.
 If a reauth_time is configured, rekey_time defaults to zero, disabling rekeying.
 In that case set rekey_time explicitly to both enforce rekeying and reauthentication"
     "over_seconds","integer","false","\-","over, over_sec, over_time","Hard IKE_SA lifetime if rekey/reauth does not complete, as time.
 To avoid having an IKE or ISAKMP connection kept alive if IKE reauthentication or rekeying fails perpetually, a maximum hard lifetime may be specified.
 If the IKE_SA fails to rekey or reauthenticate within the specified time, the IKE_SA gets closed.
 In contrast to CHILD_SA rekeying, over_time is relative in time to the rekey_time and reauth_time values, as it applies to both.
 The default is 10% of either rekey_time or reauth_time, whichever value is larger.
 [0.1 * max(rekey_time, reauth_time)]"
     "dpd_delay_seconds","integer","false","\-","dpd_delay, dpd_delay_sec, dpd_delay_time","Interval to check the liveness of a peer actively using IKEv2 INFORMATIONAL exchanges or IKEv1 R_U_THERE messages.
 Active DPD checking is only enforced if no IKE or ESP/AH packet has been received for the configured DPD delay.
 Defaults to 0s"